Matching while Learning

-We assume that any mass of jobs left unmatched in a given period disappears at the end of that period (our results do not depend on this assumption.
+As mentioned above, we assume that any mass of jobs left unmatched in a given period disappears at the end of that period, though our results do not depend on this assumption.
 Fix $N$, and recall that the platform is assumed to know $N$.

-Suppose that the system starts at time $t=0$ with no workers in the system before this time.\footnote{In what follows we ultimately consider a steady-state analysis of the dynamical system, and initial conditions will be irrelevant as long as the initial mass of workers is bounded.} A {\em matching policy} $\pi_0, \pi_1, \ldots$ for the system specifies, at each time $t$, given a system profile $\nu_t$, the mass of workers with each history that is matched to jobs of each type.
-In particular, let $\pi_t(H_k, j | \nu_t)$ denote the fraction of workers with history $H_k$ matched to jobs of type $j$ at time $t$, given a system profile $\nu_t$.
-(Thus $\sum_j \pi_t(H_k, j | \nu_t) = 1$ for all $t$, $H_k$, and $\nu_t$.)
-Note that the matching policy acts on each worker's history, not on the true type of each worker: this is because the platform is assumed to not know worker types, except as learned through the history itself.

-{\bf Dynamics.} These features completely determine the evolution of the system profile $\{\nu_t\}$.
-Observe that $\nu_t(H_k, i) \pi_t(H_k, j | \nu_t)$ is the total mass of workers of type $i$ with history $H_k$ who are matched to jobs of type $j$ at time $t$, given policy $\pi_t$ and system profile $\nu_t$.
-For all $i$, $j$, and $t$, we have